rizac/stream2segment/README.md

 ```
 source env/bin/activate
 ```

-<sub>*Notes:*</sub>
- - <sub>When you're finished, type `deactivate` on the terminal to deactivate the current pythoin virtual environment and return to the global system defined Python</sub>
+> <sub>When you're finished, type `deactivate` on the terminal to deactivate the current pythoin virtual environment and return to the global system defined Python</sub>

-Edit config.yaml file if needed, or type ```stream2segment --help``` for command line options (which by default, if given, will override the default options on config.yaml)
+Edit config.yaml file if needed, or type ```stream2segment --help``` for command line options (parameter options in config.yaml are the default.
+If given, command line options will override the defaults)

 Eventually run
 ```